Generated Contents Enrichment: Method

 \section{Method}

-Fig.~\ref{fig:pipeline} illustrates a high-level representation of our end-to-end model accepting a scene graph (SG) $g$ as input to simultaneously enrich the content in both textual and visual domains.
-Our proposed approach for GCE consists of three stages performed iteratively.
+We first define GCE at the task level, then instantiate it with the graph-based framework in Fig.~\ref{fig:pipeline}.
+At the task level, GCE maps a sparse scene description $x$ to an enriched scene representation and a rendered image, making semantic enrichment explicit before image synthesis.
+Our framework instantiates this task as \(g=T(x)\), \(\hat g=G_{sg}(g)\), and \(\hat I=G_{im}(\hat g)\), where \(T\) constructs the reduced input graph \(g\), \(G_{sg}\) enriches it, and \(G_{im}\) renders the enriched graph.
+Here, $g$ denotes the constructed scene graph and $\hat g$ its enriched version, so the framework makes the task-level enrichment step concrete as $g \rightarrow \hat g$.

-Initially, \emph{Stage 1: Generative Adversarial SG Enrichment} accomplishes content enrichment at the object level leveraging Graph Convolutional Networks (GCNs).
-The \emph{SG Enricher}, functioning as our generator, employs GCNs and Multi-Layer Perceptrons (MLPs) to identify the enriching objects and their inter/intra-relationships.
-The \emph{SG Critic}, as a pair of local and global discriminators, ensures the enriched parts are realistic, structurally coherent, and semantically meaningful both on their own and within the context of the entire graph that represents the scene as a whole.
-Eventually, the enriched scene graph advances to \emph{Stage2: Image Generation}, where it serves as the basis for synthesizing an enriched image containing richer relevant content.
-Lastly, this enriched image, combined with the input SG, progresses to \emph{Stage 3: Visual Evaluation \& Alignment}.
-Here, we aim to guarantee that the final generated output is visually plausible and faithfully reflects the fundamental scene characteristics outlined in the input prompt.
-This process involves the employment of a scene classifier and a pair of image/text encoders.
+This framework operates as a three-stage pipeline: Stage 1 enriches $g$ into $\hat g$, Stage 2 renders images from scene graphs, and Stage 3 provides training-time visual alignment signals.
+First, \emph{Stage 1: Scene Graph Enrichment} performs content enrichment at the object and relation level using GCNs.
+The \emph{Scene Graph Enricher} uses GCNs and multilayer perceptrons (MLPs) to predict an added object and its relations to the existing scene graph.
+The \emph{Scene Graph Critic}, implemented as a pair of local and global discriminators, encourages the enriched parts to remain realistic, structurally coherent, and semantically meaningful both on their own and within the context of the full scene graph.
+The enriched scene graph then proceeds to \emph{Stage 2: Image Generation}, where it serves as the basis for synthesizing an enriched image containing richer relevant content.
+Lastly, the enriched image, together with the original scene information, is passed to \emph{Stage 3: Training-Time Visual Alignment}.
+This stage does not define the task output; instead, it provides training-time signals that encourage the generated image to remain visually plausible and consistent with the original scene characteristics.
+These signals are provided by the scene classifier and the image/text encoders introduced below.
+At inference time, the framework uses the learned scene graph enricher to produce \(\hat g\), then renders the image from \(\hat g\).
+The \emph{Scene Graph Critic $D_{sg}$} and the Stage 3 modules are training-only components and are detached once GT-based supervision is unavailable.

-Furthermore, it is important to note that in scenarios where Ground Truth (GT) is unavailable, such as during inference time, both \emph{Stage 3: Visual Evaluation \& Alignment} and the \emph{SG Critic} are detached from the network.